Donskelle/pwa-helpers/README.md

 - Spotify https://open.spotify.com/ Manifest is hashed so lookup by inspecting network tab
 - Alibaba https://www.alibaba.com/ Manifest is a/b tested.
 Lookup in network tab

-Ios doens't support that file.
+iOS still doens't support all fields of it manifest.
 You need set additional meta tags in head.
+Look them up here: https://firt.dev/notes/pwa-ios/#apple-non-standard-pwa-related-abilities

 #### Service Worker

-Your service worker should be generated.
+Your service worker should be generated, if you want offline support or generally cache things.

-This is because during build a hash of a all installed files get created and used to detect file changes.
-The service worker gets updated on every page visit but if the service worker wouldn't contain hashes, changes to other installed files wouldn't be detected.
-To generate a service worker goto [workbox](https://developers.google.com/web/tools/workbox) or lookup a libary based solution (e.g. create-react-app, vue-cli).
+To generate a service worker goto [workbox](https://developers.google.com/web/tools/workbox) or lookup a library based solution (e.g. create-react-app, vue-cli).
 They will use workbox under the hood as well but hide some configuration.

 ### Example